 Haddonfield: Halloween movies in order

-That’s Freddy Krueger’s backstory explained – if you’d like another some more horrifying fictional history, check out Michael Myers’s origins, or if it’s pleasure you seek, we have an article all about Pinhead as well.
+That’s Freddy Krueger’s backstory explained – if you’d like another horrifying fictional history, check out our guide to Michael Myers’s origins, or if it’s pleasure you seek, we have an article all about Pinhead as well.